s386Fall2023/s386Fall2023.github.io/_assignments/01setup.md

 ---
 Objective:  Setup the tools that we'll be using this semester in Stat 386.

-Instructions: Follow the direction below to get Git, GitHub, Anaconda, and VS Code up and running.
+Instructions: Follow the direction below to install Git, Anaconda, and VS Code; and to set up your GitHub account.

 ## Install necessary software